 "Geez, I nearly killed you trying to save you."
 He brushed his semi-dry hair away from his face.

-I hugged him, to let him know it was okay, but he pushed me away making me look into his eyes.
-"I know I said you remind me of her, but only in the context of looks…your personalities are completely different… I really want to get to know you better, Nicole"
+I awkwardly patted him on his bare shoulder to let him know it was okay, but he grabbed my hand making me look into his eyes.
+"I know I said you remind me of her, but only in the context of looks…your personalities are completely different… I really want to get to know you better, Nicole."

-I looked deep into his eyes, they were pleading to me that he was telling to truth.
+I looked deep into his eyes, they were pleading to me that he was telling the truth.

 I handed Jakob a cup of my mom's organic tea.
 We both sat, now warm and dry, on the couch.